 We fight retaliation against Whistleblowers.

 Many whistleblowers don’t want to take the serious step of filing a qui tam case until they are left with no meaningful choice.
 Often they have reported internally and now are being retaliated against–or have even been fired–for having tried to help their employer do the right thing.
-As a result, Bracker & Marcus often litigates False Claims Act retaliation claims in conjunction with its Government fraud claims.
+As a result, Bracker & Marcus LLC often litigates False Claims Act retaliation claims in conjunction with its Government fraud claims.
 Both partners are active members of the Georgia chapter of the National Employment Lawyers Association, and Julie Bracker is a past president and has served on its Board.
 Julie also has the honor to serve as Of Counsel to Jill Schwartz & Associates, one of the premier plaintiff’s employment law firms in the country.
-In short, when it comes to employment retaliation claims, Bracker & Marcus have access to the finest legal minds and will investigate, protect, and defend you from those who try to retaliate against you for doing the right thing.
+In short, when it comes to employment retaliation claims, Bracker & Marcus LLC has access to the finest legal minds and will investigate, protect, and defend you from those who try to retaliate against you for doing the right thing.

-Bracker & Marcus litigates qui tam cases on a contingency fee basis, which means we get paid only when we win or settle your case.
-Even though these cases may last for many years, our firm advances fees, court costs, and legal expenses until your case is over.
+Bracker & Marcus LLC litigates qui tam cases on a contingency fee basis, which means we get paid only when we win or settle your case.
+Even though these cases may last for many years, our firm advances most fees, court costs, and legal expenses until your case is over.
 When we win, we are reimbursed by defendants and paid a contingency* from your award, meaning you pay nothing out of pocket.
 Even our initial consultations are free!

-WE are nationally recognized.
+We are nationally recognized.

-Both the individual lawyers of Bracker & Marcus and the firm as a whole have been recognized as being among the top of their trade.
+Both the individual lawyers of Bracker & Marcus LLC and the firm as a whole have been recognized as being among the top of their trade.
 Ms. Bracker and Mr. Marcus each maintain Martindale Hubbell’s highest AV Preeminent Peer Review rating and a perfect 10.0 Avvo score, reflecting the legal community’s recognition of their ability.
 Both attorneys are annually named among the Top Lawyers in Georgia.
 Ms. Bracker was selected as a Super Lawyer by Super Lawyers Magazine every year since 2017, and chosen for Lawyer Monthly Women in Law 2016 and 2017 Awards in recognition of her outstanding legal expertise and contribution within the practice area of False Claims Litigation.
 Mr. Marcus was selected as a Rising Star by Super Lawyers Magazine every year since 2016.